wdyjwdy/notes/network/cdn.md

 > [!TIP]
 >
+> **Canary Deployment**
+>
-> **Canary Deployment**: allows a small percentage of users to access the updated content, thus updating the CDN cache.
+> allows a small percentage of users to access the updated content, thus updating the CDN cache.

 ## Servers